w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 `config.php[SPACE]`

-(Because the server is running on Windows, so there are some weird path normalization rule here :p)
+(Because the server is running on Windows, there are some weird path normalization rule here :p)

 <br>

-So if you try to read the source code of `config.php` like this:
+If you try to read the source code of `config.php` like this:

 `http://warmup.balsnctf.com/?op=-99&%E2%81%A3=config.php%20`